pattonsgirl/CEG2350/docs/Labs/Lab09/Instructions.md

 **Resources**
 - [RedHat - A beginner's guide to `tmux`](https://www.redhat.com/sysadmin/introduction-tmux-linux)

+## Part 5 - At Your Service

+1. Download and run the `disk-watchdog.sh` script.

+2. Answer the investigative questions about this script's output in your lab template.

+3. Create a service file named `disk-watchog.service` in `/etc/systemd/service`

+4. Enable and start your service.

+5. View the logs for your service.

+6. Trigger the disk usage warning defined in the script.

+7. Fill out the table describing the different purposes and capabilities of running processes.

 ## Submission

 1. Verify that your GitHub repo has a `Lab09` folder with at minimum: